Identi.ca: pump.io

 Developer Evan Prodromou chose to change the site to the pump.io software platform in development, because pump.io offers more features making it technically more advanced.

 Registration on Identi.ca was closed in December 2012 in preparation for the switch to pump.io software (the popularity of Identi.ca and "official" Status.net hosting were considered a hindrance to the creation of a federated social network).
 The conversion was completed on 12 July 2013.

 The 140 character per post limit was removed (in StatusNet, it was a setting, not an inherent limitation); now the blog posts can contain formatting and images.
-Groups, hashtags, and page listing popular posts are not yet implemented in pump.io.
+Groups, hashtags, and a page listing popular posts are not yet implemented in pump.io.